-JOHN FREEBERG 1942 - 2020 - Obituary
+John Freeberg 1942 - 2020 - Obituary

 He was past president of the former Moshannon Valley Rotary Club, and past president of the I.O.O.F.
 Cemetery Assoc.

-Along with two brothers, Charles (Nancy) Freeberg of Blossburg and F. Victor (Frances) Freeberg of Shelocta.

-John was preceded in death by his parents; a grandson, Michael Conner; and two sisters, Charlotte Minisci, and Anna Mae Kephart.
+John was preceded in death by his parents, a grandson Michael Conner and two sister, Charlotte Minisci, and Anna Mae Kephart.

 Interment will follow in the Sligo Cemetery, Sligo.